mozilla/ichnaea/docs/api/geosubmit2.rst

 macAddress
     The BSSID of the Wifi network.
 Hidden Wifi networks must not be collected.

-ssid
-    The SSID of the Wifi network.
-Wifi networks with a SSID ending in `_nomap` must not be collected.

 radioType
     The Wifi radio type, one of `802.11a`, `802.11b`, `802.11g`, `802.11n`,
     `802.11ac`.